 - If the project is for internal requests, be sure to include anyone who frequently makes requests and anyone who would be responsible for addressing those requests.

 - If the project is for external orders or requests, you can invite guests to the project or you can use Asana integrations (like a Wufoo or Google webform) to have the orders go right from your website or email to Asana, with no extra work for the person placing the order or request.

 - To ensure that every request gets prioritized and assigned, designate a Project OwnerProject Owner Every project can have one Project Owner.
 They are able to set status updates for the project.
 Read more .
 This role can also rotate amongst the team.

-- Create a template task to copy to make sure you’re capturing all the necessary information from the person placing the request.
-Keep it at the top of the project list for easy access and make sure it’s clear that requestors should copy the template task for each new request.
+- Create a template task to duplicate to make sure you’re capturing all the necessary information from the person placing the request.
+Keep it at the top of the project list for easy access and make sure it’s clear that requestors should duplicate the template task for each new request.